FatCharlie/DiscoBox/README.md

 \ell_A + \ell_B = \ell_{\text{pump}} = 0 \quad\Rightarrow\quad \ell_A = -\ell_B
 $$

-The radial (p) correlation has no equivalent conservation law.
-It's set by the overlap between the pump's radial profile and the crystal's phase-matching function, and is only approximately diagonal:
+The radial (p) is set by the overlap between the pumps profile and the crystal's phase-matching function, and is only approximate:

 $$
 p_A \approx p_B \quad (\text{approximate, not conserved})